Historical Timeline of Karmanos Cancer Institute

 • On December 1, the Barbara Ann Karmanos Cancer Institute becomes Michigan's first and only independent hospital exclusively focused on caring for cancer patients.

-• The Institute becomes affiliated with Huron Medical Group in Port Huron to collaborate on cancer care and research.
+• The Institute partnered with Huron Medical Group to collaborate on cancer care and research.

 2006

-• The Institute becomes affiliated with Marquette General Health System in Marquette, Metropolitan Florence Nightingale Hospital and Cancer Center in Turkey, and Newland Medical Associates in Southfield and Novi to collaborate on cancer care and research.
+• The Institute partnered with Marquette General Health System in Marquette, Metropolitan Florence Nightingale Hospital and Cancer Center in Turkey, and Newland Medical Associates in Southfield and Novi to collaborate on cancer care and research.

 2007